spike/CompetitiveProgramming/resources/README.md

 ### Running your tests locally

-Here is good universal approach for generating your own tests quickly for Leetcode problems.
+Here is good universal approach for generating your own tests quickly for Leetcode/CP problems.

 https://www.freecodecamp.org/news/debugging-like-competitive-programmers/